 - Provide additional support for clinicians leaving Aspire – monitor termination letters and patient transfers to ensure a smooth transition.

-- Assist the Director in searching, interviewing and hiring new employees.
+- Assist the owner in searching, interviewing and hiring new employees.

 - Lead onboarding and trainings for new employees.